 #21 Middle Eastern Food

 Full of flavor – and healthy, to boot – Middle Eastern food is a wildly popular cuisine in London.
-Middle Eastern fare can be found in London at both high-end restaurants and take-away kiosks.
+Mid-Eastern fare can be found in London at both high-end restaurants and take-away kiosks.

 Middle Eastern Upscale Eats

-Middle Eastern fine dining in London is exceptional.
 The Palomar serves modern Jerusalem fare in an open kitchen concept space that manages to be both hip and inviting.
-Patrons can sit at the bar (the best seat in the house) and order dishes for sharing to get a little taste of everything.
+Patrons can sit at the bar and order dishes for sharing to get a little taste of everything.

-Kebab Queen offers visitors a meal to remember with an exclusive and intimate dining experience that pushes the boundaries of the almighty kebab to an entirely different level.
+Kebab Queen offers meals to remember with an exclusive and intimate dining experience that pushes the boundaries of the almighty kebab.
 The multi-course tasting menu is the only item on offer and the limited reservations are snapped up in a hurry.

 Kebabs